 The moment my skin became rejuvenated after trying this I simply wanted to share it with as many as I could.
-Everyone deserves to have beautiful skin and I hope that this helps put you on your journey to it.
+Everyone deserves to have beautiful skin and I hope that this DIY cleanser and moisturizer helps you on your journey to it.

 The results were so simple yet amazing.
 I love when simplicity works wonders and this has been a miracle for me.
 Man, this sounds like a religious infomercial haha, but seriously I speak no lies.